igorviniciussantana/brazilian-logos/README.md

 <h1>Brazilian Logos</h1>

 Hi!
-This is a independent repository where you can find a variety of logotypes of Brazilian Brands!
+This is an independent repository where you can find a variety of logotypes of Brazilian Brands!
 All logos are available in .SVG and .PNG formats.
 Enjoy!

 <h3>Logos</h3>